-Diamonds, being the most solid element on Earth, offer a perfect protection to anything stuck inside it.
-They also prove to be an excellent unalterable time-capsule during their journey from where they were formed millions of years ago up to the surface.
+Diamonds, being the most solid element on Earth, offer perfect protection against anything stuck inside it.
+They also prove to be an excellent unalterable time capsule during their journey from where they were formed millions of years ago up to the surface.

 This tiny piece used by the mineralogists could date back between 100 million and 1 billion years ago.

-Most of the diamonds usually found are formed at maximum 250 kilometers below the surface but the gem from Botswana belongs to the category or “super-deep diamonds“, from deep Earth, and probably formed between 660 and 900 km below the surface (410 to 560 miles).
+Most of the diamonds usually found are formed at a maximum of 250 kilometers below the surface but the gem from Botswana belongs to the category or “super-deep diamonds“, from deep Earth, and is probably formed between 660 and 900 km below the surface (410 to 560 miles).

 The composition showed that the diamond could have only been formed under pressure with conditions similar to the lower mantle, between 240 and 350 million hPa or about 150,000 times as much as the pressure on Earth’s surface.